 Before applying the security policy to the container or pod the annotations should be added to the deployment, under the metadata Sample deployment with annotations.

-Here is an example of a security policy that is to blocks a process execution of the sleep command.
-When you apply the policy it will block this particular command, we can get the audit logs of that security policy.
+An example of a security policy that is to block a process execution of the sleep command would be when you apply the policy it will block this particular command, we can get the audit logs of that security policy.

 KubeArmor Security Policy to block sleep command in containers during runtime.[/caption]

 Find more about this on Sample deployment of Multiubuntu with KubeArmor.

 In this blog, we looked at the basics of Kubernetes security monitoring and how to set up the KubeArmor on Kubernetes which automatically detects the changes in security policies and enforces them on the respective containers without any human intervention, and sends the audit logs to their system admins.